biojava/biojava.github.io/_wikis/MBTOpen:About.md

 the [San Diego Supercomputer Center](http://www.sdsc.edu) (SDSC).
 The project was then taken under the umbrella of the [Protein Databank](http://www.pdb.org) (PDB).
-Several web-deployed applications were created and deployed to the main PDB website, as well as the [IEDB](http://www.immuneepitope.org/home.do) website, and are being maintained both in their roles on the PDB website and as examples for developers of MBT Open projects.
+Several web-deployed applications have been created and deployed to the main PDB website, as well as the [IEDB](http://www.immuneepitope.org/home.do) website, and are being maintained both in their roles on the PDB website and as examples for developers of MBT Open projects.
 The PDB contributed the Molecular